enova/saigo/README.md

 to use them as a way to jump right in the pool.
 However, to get the most out of them it is recommended that learners find an instructor.

+Some of the exercises may require serveral days to complete.
+Learners should consider building solutions incrementally and meeting with their instructor between iterations.

-The [first](https://github.com/enova/saigo/tree/master/exercise-000-prep) exercise asks learners to look over Caleb Doxsey's book [An Introduction to Programming in Go](https://www.golang-book.com/books/intro).
+The [first](https://github.com/enova/saigo/tree/master/exercise-000-prep) exercise asks learners to go through Caleb Doxsey's book [An Introduction to Programming in Go](https://www.golang-book.com/books/intro).
 Learners should schedule regular meetings with an instructor during the course of this book to ask questions, seek clarifications, and talk about Go!